-In the event that an employee is not reassigned in lieu of layoff and is laid off, she/he shall be placed in order of seniority on a re-employment list eighteen months within her/his classification.
+In the event that an employee is not reassigned in lieu of layoff and is laid off, they shall be placed in order of seniority on a re-employment list eighteen months within their classification.
 A laid-off employee shall have the right to take promotional examinations and to have preference on promotional positions.